browserengineering/book/book/chrome.md

 * At the top, a list of tab names, separated by vertical lines, and a "`+`" button to add a new tab.

-* Underneath, the URL of of the current web page, and a "`<`" button to represent the browser back button.
+* Underneath, the URL of the current web page, and a "`<`" button to represent the browser back button.

 ::: {.center}